Jorsorokin/JStorch/README.md

 [X] DNN - a modular architecture for building a sequential deep NN with 1D inputs.

-[x] sRNN - stacked recurrent neural networks
+[x] RNN - stacked recurrent neural network, with optional MLP as final stacked network

-[ ] sRNN-LM - stacked recurrent networks with linear models (MLP) for state prediction

 [ ] CNN - convolutional net